-Take a lead from your favorite writers (fiction or memoir) and see how they use narration and dialogue to play out their scenes.
+Take the lead from your favorite writer (or writers) and see how they write narration and dialogue to play out their scenes.

 “Use direct speech as much as possible,” Acton adds.
 “It doesn't have to be 100% accurate, it just needs to capture the personality of the speaker and the essence of what was said.”

-There’s a scene in the British sitcom I’m Alan Partridge where the title character, a disgraced former TV host is on a radio show, promoting his self-aggrandizing memoir.
+There’s a scene in the British sitcom I’m Alan Partridge where the title character, a disgraced former TV host, is on a radio show to promote his self-aggrandizing memoir.
 It’s pointed out by a guest panelist that every anecdote in the book ends with the phrase, “Needless to say, I had the last laugh.”

-“Always remember that the reader may not know what you take for granted,” Acton adds.
+“Always remember that the reader may not know what you take for granted,” says Johnny Acton.
 Beta readers who don’t know you that well can help you see when your stories need more background information (and when they’re not compelling or relevant enough).

 Professional editors are also an invaluable resource to tap into.
 On platforms like Reedsy, you can search for editors who have worked for major publishers on memoirs like yours.
-For those legacy memoirs, a professional editor can help you focus in on the parts that matter; if you’re writing a commercial memoir, they can make all the difference when it comes to selling your book.
+For those legacy projects, a professional editor can help you focus on the parts that matter; if you write something with a commercial edge, they can make all the difference when it comes to selling your book.

-These are just a few tips that will help you get started on the road to writing a memoir.
-Along the way, you may encounter well-meaning and highly qualified people who will question why you think you should be writing a memoir.
+These are just a few tips that will help you get started.
+Along your journey, you may encounter well-meaning and highly qualified people who will question why you think you should be writing a memoir.
 But if you have a story that you feel needs to be told, you shouldn’t let anyone stand in your way.
-Everybody has a story to tell: just make yours a good one, and the rest of us will come along for the ride.
+Everybody has a tale to tell: just make yours a good one, and the rest of us will come along for the ride.